AddyAde10/0HM310_Automotive-Societal-Factors_Group_12/README.md

 ![](ReadmeFiles/project_settings.png)

-`ExperimentDefinition` component defines the following fields:
+`ExperimentDefinition` component defines the following fields: ( You can add peds, cars etc from here)
 - `ShortName`: the short name of the experiment used in video recording output filenames
 - `Name`: the name of the experiment
 - `Scene`: Unity scene name to be loaded as an experiment environment